-When serching a program number, leading zeros may be omitted.
+When searching a program number cataloged, leading zeros may be omitted.

-- Commands encountered during search will be ignored even if they are modal commands. - On Cycle Start after search, the data of a block which the cursor points to will be read and executed.

-4. Search of program number
+- Commands encountered during search will be ignored even if they are modal commands. - On Cycle Start after search, the data of a block which the pointer points to will be read in and executed. - 4.
+Search of program number

-The address search function also permits the search of a part program which is stored in the memory.
+The address search function also permits to search a part program out of those stored in the memory.

 - A. Select MEM or EDIT mode.

-- B. Depress the PROG function key
+- B. Depress the PROG function key.

 - C. Depress the RESET key.

-- D. Enter the program number "OLICIO."
+- D. Enter the program number "O

-- E. Depress the CURSOR key
+- E. Depress the CURSOR key.